 Good quality, fitting and noise reduction.
 Score – 7.5 > Here’s a great deal for Moldex on Amazon

 Like most foam earplugs, these Bilsom 303L (the L stands for large but you can get them in M or S too) are made from polyurethane, and their SNR 33 rating means they should be good for medium to high noise environments.
 I found they fit compressed/expanded quickly and gave a similar level of noise suppression to the Moldex 7700s.

 Decent noise suppression, good fit and comfortable.
-Score – 7 > Click here to buy on Amazon
+Score – 7 > Here’s a good deal for a 20 pack on Amazon

 3M 1100 (SNR 37)

 Polyurethane foam plugs These come in one size only which is suitable for a larger adult.
 The foam on these plugs is pretty firm and I found them more difficult to get a decent tight seal.
 After adjusting them a few times (i.e. poking them in further) I got a decent seal and they really quietened things down.
 But because they took more adjusting to get it right, I’m going to mark them down a bit.